-When undertaking a review of the TLR structure, in most circumstances the same principles of this policy and procedure may apply in relation to the planning, consultation and implementation stages.
-However, different safeguarding provisions apply to the removal or change of a TLR under the STP & CD and any appeal process would be dealt with under the school's pay policy.
+\When undertaking a review of the TLR structure, in most circumstances the same principles of this policy and procedure may apply in relation to the planning, consultation and implementation stages.
+However, different safeguarding provisions apply to the removal or change of a TLR under the STP&CD and any appeal process would be dealt with under the school's pay policy.

-Toolkit - Appendix A applies to the timescales and steps associated with the whole process
+Toolkit - Appendix A this timescale planner supports setting out of the timescales and steps associated with the whole process